 My favorite spot in Kaka’ako is Moku Kitchen at SALT at Our Kaka’ako.
 The food here is incredible, fresh, and made with local ingredients.
 The mai tai topped with lilikoi honey foam is an absolute must-try!

 This downtown food and beer walking tour is a must-do.
 The tour takes approximately 3.5 hours, during which your local guide will show you the best Honolulu has to offer.
 It’s one of the great things to do in Honolulu for couples or friends who are craft beer lovers.

 Address: 1450 Ala Moana Blvd, Honolulu, HI 96814

-If you’re looking for Honolulu’s premier shopping destination, this is your place.
-Ala Moana Center is a whopping two million square feet and includes almost 300 shops and 80 dining options; it’s the largest open-air mall in the world.
+Ala Moana Center is Honolulu’s premier shopping destination and people-watching here is one of my personal favorite things to do in Honolulu.
+This shopping center is a whopping two million square feet and includes almost 300 shops and 80 dining options.
+It is the largest open-air mall in the world!

 As a kid, coming here with my mom on the weekends felt like Christmas!
 There’s always something new to do and see at the Ala Moana Center, so it feels more like a destination and less like just a simple mall.

 You can spend hours wandering around the multiple floors and wings of the mall.
 It has everything from high-end shops to convenience stores, cafes, restaurants, pop-up shops, and even a grocery store.
 At the heart of the mall, you’ll find the center stage, which often hosts live music and entertainment.